culvertsoft/mgen/README.md

   * python build.py --help [example: "python build.py -b" for just building]

 Output will be placed inside each mgen-component's target/ directory (e.g. mgen-api/target/).

-## State of Development

-Development is a about a couple of weeks from an initial beta release.

-Most of the core functionality is implemented, however:
- - Documentation is lacking.
- - We've not configured test boxes for all the platforms we want.

-Later, for our first non-beta release:
- - We're hoping to add parsers for xml schema, json schema and protocol buffers IDLs, but those are currently on the "nice-to-have-list"

 ## License